Brian Locher – Seattle Running Coach

 Seattle running coach Brian Locher works with runners of all abilities, 5k up to the marathon, with a focus on crafting personalized workouts, and preventing injury through strength and conditioning, and improved running gait.

-I specialize in creating personalized training programs for runners of all ages and abilities, whether you’re aiming to improve or race for the first time, from 5K to marathon.
+I specialize in creating personalized training programs for runners of all ages and abilities, from first-time racers to seasoned marathoners, tailored to your unique goals and needs.

 My 1:1 Coaching Includes: